Ellis Island Honors Society

-In 1992, they hired a steamroller to crush Sinead O'Connor's records after she tore up a picture of Pope John Paul II on the late-night show Saturday Night Live to protest the Catholic church's involvement in child abuse.
+In 1992, they hired a steamroller to crush Sinéad O'Connor's records after she tore up a picture of Pope John Paul II on the late-night show Saturday Night Live to protest the Catholic church's involvement in child abuse.

 In 2018, Ellis Island Honors Society communications director confirmed that Donald Trump was a 1986 recipient of the Ellis Island Medals of Honor and that a photo of the event with Trump alongside Muhammad Ali and Rosa Parks was authentic.
-Trump was honored for his work as a successful developer in New York City and his German heritage, not for helping inner city youth.
+Trump was honored for his work as a successful developer in New York City and his German heritage.

-Seven U.S. Presidents are among those who have been nominated, along with both celebrities and ordinary people.
+Seven U.S. presidents are among those who have been nominated, along with both celebrities and ordinary people.
 From 1987 to 1990, NECO gave booby prizes called "Golden Pit Awards" to television shows and motion pictures which exploited ethnic stereotypes.
 In 2004, Charles Rangel paid tribute to NECO in the U.S. House of Representatives, stating NECO was a coalition of 143 ethnic interest groups.
 Fugazy was succeeded as head of NECO by Nasser J. Kazeminy.
 In 2011, a disgruntled former Board member erroneously alleged that NECO was mis-allocating funds and exchanging subsidies with member organizations.
 The allegation was acknowledged and never followed up by the NY Attorney General office.
 It ultimately proved baseless.

 Lee Iacocca, a friend of Fugazy Sr and Kazeminy, was co-chairman until 2012.

 In 2016, Ellis Island Honors Society awarded Wendy Diamond the Ellis Island Medal of Honor in recognition of her humanitarian efforts.